 One common way to decompose a complex mathematical function is to represent it as a linear combination of sines and cosines at ever increasing frequencies.
 Such an infinite series of sines and cosines is called a Fourier series.
 One caveat of Fourier analysis is that we are only interested in what the function does over a particular interval; usually we imagine that the function will repeat itself from interval to interval (as sines and cosines tend to do).
 If we can decompose a function into its constituent sines and cosines, we can talk about the frequency content of that function.
 Usually the function in question is a time dependent signal; the analysis and manipulation of the frequency content of such signals is known as the art of signal processing.
 Quite a few image processing techniques use 2D or 3D extensions of these ideas.
 In fact, MRI machines acquire their raw data in the frequency domain, and the images we see are reconstructed by combining sines and cosines.
-For now we will only consider 1D cases, but you'll get a glimpse of 2D cases when we look at image processing in a future lecture.
+For now, we will only consider 1D cases.